Inclement Weather Procedures

 All school-sponsored after-school activities are cancelled when an early dismissal or school closing occurs due to inclement weather conditions.
 Please contact your child’s school to determine when activities will be rescheduled.
 Some before and after-school child care programs are operated by private child care providers within school buildings.
 These programs are not required to follow School District inclement weather procedures.
 Some programs may close when school is delayed or cancelled, while others may remain open.
 Please follow the procedures for inclement weather provided by your child’s program, and contact the program operator directly if you have questions about the program’s procedures.

 10. Will the Pittsburgh Gifted Center program be open when there is a 2-hour delay?

 No. Pittsburgh Gifted Center is closed when the District has a two-hour delay.

 11. How will athletic contests be handled on the day of a 2-hour delay?

-If school is cancelled for weather, ALL City League contests and all non-league contests played at home venues (schools) are postponed until the next available date that is feasible.
+If school is cancelled due to weather, ALL City League contests and all non-league contests played at home venues (schools) are postponed until the next available date that is feasible.
 The Athletic Office will determine the rescheduled date.

-If school is cancelled for weather and a school is playing a non-league contest or tournament outside of the city and the school they are playing is still hosting the contest the schools have been permitted to play.
+If school is cancelled because of weather and a school is playing a non-league contest or tournament outside of the city and the school they are playing is still hosting the contest, the schools are permitted to play.
 This decision is left to the discretion of the building Principal and staff. (usually only occurs at the high school level)